Alaska Caribou Hunting in the Brooks Range

 You can combo caribou hunting with a grizzly, and we also suggest that you purchase a wolf tag.

 Choosing the right location and Alaska hunting Outfitter is the most important part of Brooks range caribou hunting.
 This outfitter is constantly flying his area during the season and is able to put hunters down in a area that has a plentiful supply of shooter bulls.
 Since the outfitter is a pilot, it makes things nice and affordable.
 His crew of guides are top notch and we feel honored to be able to send our clients on this quality trip.

 Russ Meyer in Alaska hunting Arctic grizzly and Brooks Range caribou hunting

-What we provide on our caribou hunts is personal service, experience to ensure that every hunter is treated with courtesy and respect.
-Our fully customizable hunts offer a wide range of services to suit every client’s needs.
+What we provide on our Brooks Range caribou hunting trips is personal service, experience to ensure that every hunter is treated with courtesy and respect.
+Our fully customizable caribou hunting trips offer a wide range of services to suit every client’s needs.

 Caribou hunting season runs from August 2nd through September 20th.
 This is the most consistent caribou herd, and they always arrive like clockwork on August 1st or 2nd.

 Caribou Hunting Method

 You will hunt hard from camp on foot spot-and-stalk style.
 Expect to put in long days and see lots of caribou.
 Tundra is difficult to walk in.
 Arrive in good shape.

 The secret to success for Brooks Range caribou hunting is location, location, location!
 Caribou herds are tracked daily by air and this information is passed on to the guides.
 300″+ bulls are definitely possible on this hunt if the hunter is willing to pass on smaller bulls.
 Success rate on this Alaska hunting trip is at 95%, opportunity rates are 98%.
 It is important to stay mobile on this hunt so you can intercept a herd as it moves.